DanthonyPabon/danthony-project/README.md

 ### yarn

 `lint` run the typescript compiler and the eslint showing warnings and errors.

+`android-dev` run app on android emulator and open it if it's not running

 `ios-dev` run app on ios emulator and open it if it's not running